-Hedge funds are partnerships that pool money together and use various kinds of investing and risk management techniques to try and earn big returns, even when markets are falling.
+Hedge funds are partnerships that pool their money.
+They use various kinds of investing and risk management methods in search of big returns.
+They keep going even when markets are falling.
 Hedge funds often use leverage (or borrowing) in an attempt to boost returns.

 The array of services offered by prime brokerages includes:

-- Borrowing stocks or cash: Prime brokers assist hedge funds in getting extra cash to amplify returns but also aid them in “short selling,” in which investors sell stocks they don’t own by borrowing from a broker.
+- Borrowing stocks or cash: Prime brokers assist hedge funds in getting extra cash to amplify returns.
+They also aid them in “short selling,” where investors sell stocks they don’t own by borrowing from a broker.

-- Helping them find new investors: Prime brokerages can offer “capital introduction” services, in which they set up meetings and make presentations to those who may be interested in investing in a fund.
+- Helping them find new investors: Prime brokerages can offer “capital introduction” services.
+Here they set up meetings and present to those who may be interested in investing in a fund.

 - Providing access to research: Prime brokers usually have robust research departments that can churn out data and reports on nearly anything a fund manager may need.
 In many cases, the broker makes this research available to funds simply for being a customer.

 - Serving as a custodian: By having custody of a fund's assets, a prime broker can move quickly on trades.
 This also makes financial reporting much simpler.

-- Staying aware of regulatory issues: The regulatory environment around finance is complex, and hedge funds may not have the resources to stay on top of every potential change in rules.
+- Staying aware of regulatory issues: The regulatory environment around finance is complex.
+Hedge funds may not have the resources to stay on top of every change in rules.
 Prime brokers often serve as advisors in this area.

 - Offering other “concierge” services: Some brokers may offer niche services, such as performance analytics reports and lines of credit.
-Newer funds may even get help with administrative tasks, such as human resources and employee training.
+Newer funds may even get help with administrative tasks, such as human resources and staff training.